scambier/tic80-typescript/README.md

 ### Pre-requisites

-This tool has been tested with TIC-80 version 0.80.1344 (free edition) on Windows 10, and should work on all platforms compatible with TIC-80 and TypeScript.
+This tool has been tested with TIC-80 version 0.1.x-dev (pro edition) on Windows 10, and should work on all platforms compatible with TIC-80 and TypeScript.

 1. Install NodeJS LTS
 2. Install TypeScript (`npm install -g typescript`)
-3. Create and save an empty JavaScript game in TIC-80 (`new js` then `save yourjsgame`)
+3. `npm install -g tic80-typescript@next`

-### Install TSC-80 and create a boilerplate project
+### Create a project

-1. `$ npm install -g tic80-typescript`
-2. `$ tsc80 init` will create the necessary files (config, index.ts and declarations) into the current directory
+2. `tsc80 init` will create the necessary files (config, declarations, and game files) into the current directory
-3. Set the correct values inside the `tsc80-config.json` (see below)
+3. Set the correct values inside the `tsc80-config.json`

 ### Configuration